mikegagnon/dlists/README.md

 ## <a name="lec12">Lecture 12.
 The queue data structure</a>

-A queue is a fundmental and useful data structure.
-It is based on a linked list (in our implementation we use a doubly linked list).
+A queue is a simple, fundmental, and useful data structure.
+It is often implemented using a linked list (in our implementation we use a doubly linked list).

 A queue is an object that has three methods: